 Going for something more casual, something easier to maintain, something not connected with rules for wearing and with no need for special accessories?
+A utility kilt might be what you are after.

-Like once, traditional kilts were made in Scotland, utility kilts were made in USA and Canada, and they were called modern kilts, sometimes American kilts.
+American kilts.
 Today, most utility kilts, wherever their vendor is situated, might be made in Pakistan, like traditional kilts.

 Who will wear a utility kilt?

-Despite the Utilikilt had little resemblance with the traditional kilt, except it was pleated on the back, it soon got very popular, also among American kilt wearers with Scottish roots, this indicating that the skirted garment might counted as much as heritage.
+Despite the Utilikilt had little resemblance with the traditional kilt, except it was pleated on the back, it soon got very popular, also among American kilt wearers with Scottish roots, this indicating that the skirted garment might count as much as heritage.
 And nothing wrong about that.

 But wearers also count men, simply wanting something different, yet manly.
 Depending on the design, it also attracts men on the goth scene.